 Lefkes Paros, situated on a verdant hilltop in the centre of the island boasts the traditional whitewashed and bougainvillea-strewn alleyways that most think of when they dream of Greece.
 Lefkes Village Paros is the most traditional Greek township in Paros and was once the medieval capital of the island.

 With a population of 500, Paros Lefkes can be described as charming, quiet and quintessentially Greek.

 Picture yourself people watching amidst a neoclassical square, or enjoying traditional greek share plates alfresco with a view of a beautiful church and countryside.
 Follow the white and grey cobblestone alleyways to delightful alcoves and hidden gems of Paros Lefkes village.
 This is why Lefkes is one of my favourite Greek villages!

-This guide on Lefkes Paros will give you all the information you need to get the most out of your visit or stay to this lovely little town, including how to get there, where to stay in Paros Lefkes and the best Lefkes Paros restaurants.
+This guide on Lefkes Paros will give you all the information you need to get the most out of your visit or stay to this lovely little town, including how to get there, where to stay in Paros Lefkes, the top Paros boutique hotels and the best Lefkes Paros restaurants.

 A morning in Lefkes Paros is included in this 10 day Greece itinerary